psychemedia/winter-tales/src/twelve_months.md

 Little did pretty Maruschka know of her own surpassing beauty a fact proving to us how remote from the present age was that in which these damsels lived.
 Her hair was like the waving gold of the cornfield when the wind soughs over it, and her eyes were as the blue forget-me-not which smiles and glimmers in a quiet nook by the brookside.
 She was slim and graceful; her step was light, for her heart was free.
 Wherever she went she brought cheerfulness and smiles; like the little golden sunbeams which pierce among the tree-shadows of a forest, and light up unexpected beauties where all before was gloom; now painting a saffron butterfly, now kindling an emerald moss-tuft, now making a scarlet lily flame against the dusk of the forest glades behind.

-Helena was dressed by her mother in gay colours for Sunday and Feast-day, but poor little Marsuchka had only a dingy grey gown, cast off by her sister.
+Helena was dressed by her mother in gay colours for Sunday and Feast-day, but poor little Maruschka had only a dingy grey gown, cast off by her sister.
 Helena wore black shoes with silver buckles, but pretty Maruschka clattered up the churchyard path in wooden clogs.
 Helena wore a false gold chain of great links round her neck, but her half-sister had only a turquoise-coloured ribbon and a little silver cross with a crystal in it that was her only ornament and that had been given her by a lady whom she had guided into the road, when she had lost her way in the forest.
 As the mother and the two girls went to church on Sundays, the lads were all in the yard hanging about the tombstones; and the old woman heard them whisper, 'There is pretty Maruschka;' but never once did they say, 'See pretty Helena.'
 So she was angry, and hated the golden-haired, blue-eyed maiden.
 At home she made her do all the hard work scrub the floors, cook the victuals, mend the clothes whilst Helena stood all day before her glass, combing her hair and adorning herself with trinkets, and wishing it were Sunday that she might flare before the eyes of the young men in the churchyard.

 Helena and her mother did all that lay in their power to make the little girl's life miserable.
 They scolded her, they beat her, they devised schemes of annoyance for her, but never could they ruffle the sweet temper of Maruschka.
 One day, in the depth of winter, Helena cried out, 'Ah, mel would that I had a bunch of violets in my bosom to-morrow, when I go to church.
 Run, Maruschka, run into the forest and pluck them for me, that I may have them to smell at whilst the priest gives us his sermon.'
 'Oh, my sister 1' answered Maruschka, 'who ever heard of violets being gathered in midwinter, under the deep snow?'